dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 ### <span style="color:#0080ff">QuestionSubmission</span>
 This entity corresponds to a question-submission's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **Question** entity.
-- **Semantics:** A question submission corresponds to the act of a user submitting a question to the system, that then becomes dependent on reviews (**Review** entity) for approval/vetting.
+- **Semantics:** A question submission corresponds to the act of a student submitting a question to the system, that then becomes dependent on reviews (**Review** entity) for approval/vetting.

 ### <span style="color:#0080ff">Quiz</span>
 This entity corresponds to a quiz's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **CourseExecution** entity.